vladinator1000/blog/content/blog/slop-machines.md

 I'm not using Johno and Jeremy's tool, because it costs $500 just to sign up (holy pricing), it's very opinionated and doesn't run on your computer.
 I'm not super convinced about the Python (eugh...) notebook running on a server part, but the tree user interface combined with personal agency feels like it supports the long term understanding idea.

-## Conclusion
+## In conclusion

+1. Using language models comes with trade-offs.
+1. Ignoring trade-offs bad.
+1. Cognitive debt bad.
+1. Gambling dynamics bad.
+1. Personal agency good.
+1. Focus good.

 Language models are useful.
-No doubt about it.
-But if I hear the word "agentic" one more time, I swear...
+No doubt about it, but if I hear the word "agentic" one more time, I swear...

 Thank you for reading.